AdaCore/training_material/style_guide.rst

     * Can be multiple slides
     * Entire code if small
-    * Appropriate pieces if large
+    * Selected portions if large

 * Last chapter: **Summary**